US Fulbright Logo

 Letter of acceptance required prior to grant start

-APPLICANTS ALSO MUST BE ACCEPTED BY THE UNIVERSITY.
+APPLICANTS MUST ALSO BE ACCEPTED BY THE UNIVERSITY.
 A separate application to the university is required.
-Applicants not only have to apply to the Fulbright award, but also MUST also be accepted by the university.
-PLEASE look up and respect the program application deadline for the university program.
+Applicants not only have to apply to the Fulbright award, but also MUST be accepted by the university.
+Please look up and respect the program application deadline for the university program.
+Students are encouraged to contact the university about the program requirements and their candidacy.
+The online application portal, application period, and application fee for the university program, you may also refer to this page for details.

-Once a Fulbright finalist gains admission to a master’s degree program, a copy of the admission letter must be provided to the commission.
+Once a Fulbright Finalist gains admission to the master’s degree program, a copy of the admission letter must be provided to the Commission.

 Affiliation Fees/Tuition